louis845/DevOpsNotes/kubernetes/concepts.md

 **Assignment to pods** There is always a service account for every namespace.
 One can create multiple service accounts in a namespace.
 For each pod in the K8S cluster belonging to a namespace `N1`, there is always a *single* service account assigned to it *in the same namespace*.

 **Service account permissions** Service accounts are for pods to access the K8S control plane (K8S API).
 Their *reach/scope* dictates what kinds of operations the pods can do if they are given a specific service account.
 The operations a pod can do to the K8S control plane depends on the operations dictated by the configuration of the unique service account that is assigned to it.

+## Roles
+Roles and ClusterRoles define permissions that can be granted to accounts.
+K8S initializes different default existing roles that can be used to grant access to operations within the K8S cluster.
+For example, `cluster-admin` is a global cluster role that grants access to all possible operations for the K8S cluster.
+A role/clusterrole serves as a "list of operations/resources etc" that can be done.
+There are two types of roles:

+ * Role
+   * There is always exactly one namespace that the role belongs to
+   * Made to access a list of operations in a specific namespace
+ * Cluster role
+   * For operations/resources that do not depend on a particular namespace
+   * e.g. Nodes, persistent volumes, definition of namespaces etc
+   * Global, does not belong to a specific namespace, doesn't have the namespace property

+## Bindings
+Bindings can bind roles/cluster roles to both User and Service accounts.
+Here are the two main types of bindings, both of which can specify user or service account(s) to bind the roles to.

+ * RoleBinding
+   * Can be bound to both Roles or ClusterRoles
+   * Belongs to a namespace
+   * Bind to role
+    * Role must be in the same namespace as the RoleBinding's namespace
+    * Grants access to the Role(s) in the particular namespace
+    * Accounts can be in different namespace than the RoleBinding's namespace
+   * Bind to clusterrole
+    * The permissions granted by that cluster role will be restricted to those of the RoleBinding's namespace
+    * Non-namespace dependent resources will be dropped (e.g Nodes, namespaces themselves, PersistentVolume)
+    * Permissions won't be granted outside the namespace of the RoleBinding (for other namespaces).
+ * ClusterRoleBinding
+   * Can only be bound to ClusterRoles.
+   * The permission is to be granted cluster-wide (not dependent on namespace)
+   * Global, does not belong to a specific namespace, doesn't have the namespace property

 # Commands
 `kubectl describe`